HarryPaniccc/DnD/World of Helodaria/Fengate.md

 - [[Sheriff Burgon Ironclad]].
 Dark brown furred Bugbear.
 He leads a small militia and takes taxes on the area.
 His men guard the walls of Fengate from attack.
 He has a great axe and chainmail.
 Gritty slight german accent.
 - [[Dunmer Eiseltan]] Innkeep of the Spearpommel Inn.
 Rouner, Short dark hair.
 Higher Sirkonian accent
 - [[Adelaide]].
 Her mother owns a fruit stand.
-Red hair and a button nose and green eyes
+Red hair and a button nose and green eyes.
+Saved by the vangaurd at the western watchtower.

 # Locations